 Box 1070 folder 21 - "Dwight Swain" – described as “friend and teacher” of Barrett, includes program from memorial service, newspaper clipping on Swain and Barrett’s tribute

-This interesting passage from a great interview with Mr. Barrett, one that included Joe Lansdale and Scott Cupp interviewing Barrett, also mentions Swain, and also Walter Campbell:
+This interesting passage from a great interview with Mr. Barrett (Wayback Machine link, so give it a minute to load), one that included Joe Lansdale and Scott Cupp interviewing Barrett, also mentions Swain, and also Walter Campbell:

 Joe: From there you went back to back to Oklahoma, ended up in school.
 You had a writing instructor whom I understand was pretty influential.

 Neal: There several writing people there.
 One of them was Walter Campbell, who wrote under the name of Stanley Vestal, about rivers and things.
 He was a godson of Sitting Bull.
 He’d tell us stories about the other side of some of these historical things.
 Sitting Bull would tell him, “We couldn’t figure out what Custer and those idiots were doing.
 We just had no clue what they had in mind.”